cysouw/graphicalgrammar/text/german.md

 ### Wollmann (1935) *Deutsche Sprachkunde* {#sec:wollmann1935}

 Franz Wollmann (1871-1961) was director of the teacher's seminary in Krems and later in Vienna (Austria).^[Basic biographical information is available on Wikipedia at <https://de.wikipedia.org/wiki/Franz_Wollmann>, accessed 11 February 2025.
 The list of publications on Wikipedia does not correspond to entries in various library catalogues that I checked.]
 He wrote various textbooks with *Sprachübungen* 'language exercises' for teaching German.
+These have appeared in many editions and are in need of a more detailed investigation.
 In 1935, towards the end of his active career, he wrote the *Deutsche Sprachkunde auf sprachgeschichtlicher Grundlage*, which appears in various edition at least up to a seventh edition in 1963.
 It is cited here from the third edition [@wollmann1946].

 ::: ex
 Die gute Mutter bringt dem noch im Bett liegenden kranken Kinde heißen Tee gegen den bößen Husten.